 Within this blog, you will find everything from recipes to school ideas to everyday fun stuff and things we have learned along the way.
-From time to time you will find just a chronicle of our journey here in Oklahoma.
+From time to time you will find just a tidbit of our journey here in Oklahoma.
 Enjoy!

 Wednesday, April 28, 2010